Introduction to Course Design

 - plan online learning units with measurable outcomes;

 - determine “next steps” for building an online course.

 Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1848 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course

 We know that sometimes even the best-laid plans go awry.
 If you find you need to drop your @ONE course, please:

 - From your student dashboard, select the “drop the course” option.

 NOTE: If you drop prior to the first day of class, contact us to request a refund.

 Fresno Pacific University (FPU) Course Credit

-Continuing education credit (optional) is available for @ONE courses for a fee.
-Please see our Continuing Education page for more information.
+Graduate-level university credit (optional) is available for @ONE courses for a fee.
+Please see our Graduate Education Units page for more information.